juanfranco98/configure-ad/README.md

 - Create an Admin and user account within active directory
 - Join Client 1 to the domain
 - Set up remote desktop for non admin users on client-1
-- create dummy users on DC-1(Domain controller) to test login success from client-1
+- Create dummy users on DC-1(Domain controller) to test login success from client-1

 <h2>Deployment and Configuration Steps</h2>